Practicing an Emotional Intelligence Workout is at the core of everything we teach at Girls Leadership.

 To see how this works, check out our video:

 Ready to start building your EI superpowers?
-Here are three easy How Do You Feel workouts; adjust according to age and developmental readiness:
+Choose an easy Emotional Intelligence Workout, or all three; adjust according to age and developmental readiness:

 WORKOUT ONE: Identifying how you feel.
 (Multiple reps many times a day)